 Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.

-Feed your plants with a water soluble fertilizer for fruits and vegetables once every 2 to 3 weeks during the growing season.
+To maximize the growth and performance of your plants, feed them with a water soluble fertilizer for fruits and vegetables once every 7 to 10 days during the growing season.